alonlerner/alonlerner.github.io/README.md

 # My Website
-This website will show my projects.
+In this website, I will show my projects.
 The website is currently under construction.